1983 Majid Khan Education Commission

-Majid Khan Education Commission was a national commission formed in 1983 during the military rule of Hussain Muhammad Ershad, with the aim of reforming Bangladesh's education system.
-The commission, led by the then Education Adviser Dr. Abdul Majid Khan, put forward several proposals and recommendations to restructure the education system, redefine educational goals, and modernize the framework in line with national needs.
+The Majid Khan Education Commission was a national commission formed in 1983 during the military rule of Hussain Muhammad Ershad, with the aim of reforming Bangladesh's education system.
+The commission, led by the then Education Adviser Abdul Majid Khan, put forward several proposals and recommendations to restructure the education system, redefine educational goals, and modernize the framework in line with national needs.
 Based on the commission's report, a new education policy called the Majid Khan Education Policy 1983 was announced.
 This policy later sparked widespread debate and protests.

 Background

-After 1975, during the period of military rule, Bangladesh’s education sector faced various challenges, such as declining standards, inequality, and allegations of not meeting the demands of the modern era.
-To provide new direction in education, the Ershad government formed a commission under the leadership of Dr. Abdul Majid Khan.
-The commission’s purpose was to reorganize the education structure in line with the country’s socio-economic realities, values, and development strategies.
+After 1975, during the period of military rule, Bangladesh's education sector faced various challenges, such as declining standards, inequality, and allegations of not meeting the demands of the modern era.
+To provide new direction in education, the Ershad government formed a commission under the leadership of Abdul Majid Khan.
+The commission's purpose was to reorganize the education structure in line with the country's socio-economic realities, values, and development strategies.